gbackhouse/Piratopolis/README.md

   - flag
   - gold

+IMPORTANT!
-If your map PDF fails to update properly please open Piratopolis.mxd in ArcMAP and ensure the path to each of the layers is correct
+Prior to playing for the first time, please open Piratopolis.mxd and ensure the paths to the shape files moves, points, and reference are correct.

 ---- GAME DESCRITPION ----